-(a) Whether sufficient authority exists to expend the money required by the contract; and

-(b) Whether the service which is the subject of the contract could be provided by a state agency in a more cost-effective manner.

-If the contract submitted for approval continues an existing contractual relationship, the State Board of Examiners shall ask each agency to ensure that the State is receiving the services that the contract purports to provide.

-9. If the services of an independent contractor are contracted for to represent an agency of the State in any proceeding in any court, the contract must require the independent contractor to identify in all pleadings the specific state agency which he is representing.

-10. The State Board of Examiners shall adopt regulations to carry out the provisions of this section.

-[Sec.
-7.]
-Sec.
-8. 1.
-If personnel of the Capitol Police Division of the Department of Public Safety are not available to provide security services for a building, office or other facility of a using agency, the using agency may, pursuant to section 7 of this act, contract with one or more independent contractors to provide such services.

-- 2. An independent contractor with whom a using agency contracts pursuant to subsection 1 must: - (a) Be licensed as a private patrolman pursuant to chapter 648 of NRS or employed by a person so licensed; and - (b) Possess the skills required of and meet the same physical requirements as law enforcement personnel certified by the Peace Officers' Standards and Training Commission created pursuant to NRS 289.500.

-[Sec.
-8.]
-Sec.
-9. NRS 590.505 is hereby amended to read as follows:

-- 590.505 1.
+- (c) Contracts executed with business entities for any work of maintenance or repair of office machines and equipment. - 8.
+The State Board of Examiners shall review each contract submitted for approval pursuant to subsection 6 to consider: - (a) Whether sufficient authority exists to expend the money required by the contract; and - (b) Whether the service which is the subject of the contract could be provided by a state agency in a more cost-effective manner. - → If the contract submitted for approval continues an existing contractual relationship, the State Board of Examiners shall ask each agency to ensure that the State is receiving the services that the contract purports to provide. - 9.
+If the services of an independent contractor are contracted for to represent an agency of the State in any proceeding in any court, the contract must require the independent contractor to identify in all pleadings the specific state agency which he is representing. - 10.
+The State Board of Examiners shall adopt regulations to carry out the provisions of this section. - Sec.
+7. I. If personnel of the Capitol Police Division of the Department of Public Safety are not available to provide security services for a building, office or other facility of a using agency, the using agency may, pursuant to section 6 of this act, contract with one or more independent contractors to provide such services. - 2.
+An independent contractor with whom a using agency contracts pursuant to subsection 1 must: - (a) Be licensed as a private patrolman pursuant to chapter 648 of NRS or employed by a person so licensed; and - (b) Possess the skills required of and meet the same physical requirements as law enforcement personnel certified by the Peace Officers' Standards and Training Commission created pursuant to NRS 289.500. - Sec.
+8. NRS 590.505 is hereby amended to read as follows: - 590.505 1.
 The Board may adopt a seal for its own use which must have imprinted thereon the words "Board for the Regulation of Liquefied Petroleum Gas."
 The care and custody of the seal is the responsibility of the Secretary-Treasurer of the Board. - 2.
-The Board may appoint an Executive Secretary and may employ or, pursuant to [NRS 284.173.] section 7 of this act, contract with such other technical, clerical or investigative personnel as it deems necessary.
+The Board may appoint an Executive Secretary and may employ or, pursuant to [NRS 284.173,] section 6 of this act, contract with such other technical, clerical or investigative personnel as it deems necessary.
 The Board shall fix the compensation of the Executive Secretary and all other employees and independent contractors.
 Such compensation must be paid out of the money of the Board.
-The

-20 21 Board may require the Executive Secretary and any other employees and independent contractors to give a bond to the Board for the faithful performance of their duties, the premiums on the bond being paid out of the money of the Board.
+The Board may require the Executive Secretary and any other employees and independent contractors to give a bond to the Board for the faithful performance of their duties, the premiums on the bond being paid out of the money of the Board.